 Facebook contains too much data about you and yours.
 Users share information related to their biography, occupation, date of birth, phone numbers, etc, in their profiles.
 This info, if hacked and passed into the wrong hands, can lead to identity theft.
 Among other information that users share on social networking sites are images and videos that contain images of your near and dear.
 You won’t want any harm to come to you or your near and dears.
 This is why we stress the need to secure your Facebook account properly.
 This article talks about the new initiative by the social networking site to secure your Facebook account.

 Facebook Security Checkup

-Needless to say, Facebook knows where you live (even if you lie in the profile) and blocks login if you try to login from a different place or when you use a proxy instead of logging in directly.
+Needless to say, Facebook knows where you live (even if you lie in the profile) and blocks login if you try to log in from a different place or when you use a proxy instead of logging in directly.

-The first step of the Facebook account protection provided is reviewing what all devices are logged into your Facebook account.
+The first step of the Facebook account protection provided is reviewing all devices that are logged into your Facebook account.
 It gives you a dialog similar to the image below and allows you to review all the devices and locations.
-You can remove all of them and choose to login again or you can keep your most recent session the remove others if you are sure you will not be using those devices again.
+You can remove all of them and choose to login again or keep your most recent session the remove others if you are sure you will not be using those devices again.

 Enable Login Alerts

 The second step in Facebook wizard to protect your Facebook account is to set up alerts for login.
 This way, Facebook will ensure you get an alert when a suspicious login attempt is detected.
 In most cases, it could be you using another device then you normally use – such as using the Facebook app from a different phone.
 If you start using a proxy, then too, you will be notified, and the login attempt will be blocked until you authorize the proxy location.
 It’s the same case with new devices too.